Clytemnestra: Death

-After the murders, Aegisthus took the throne and ruled Mycenae with Clytemnestra as his queen.
-During this time, they had three children: a son, Aletes, and a daughters, Erigone and Helen.
-After seven years, Orestes returned home to Mycenae, intent on taking revenge for the death of his father.
-With Electra's help, he murdered Clytemnestra, Aegisthus, and their children.
-However, Clytemnestra cursed Orestes with her dying breath, and he was haunted by the Erinyes, the goddesses of vengeance.
+After the murders, Aegisthus takes the throne and rules Mycenae with Clytemnestra as his queen.
+During this time, they have three children: a son, Aletes, and two daughters, Erigone and Helen.
+After seven years, Orestes returns home to Mycenae, intent on taking revenge for the death of his father.
+With Electra's help, he murders Clytemnestra, Aegisthus, and their children.
+Clytemnestra curses Orestes with her dying breath, and he is haunted by the Erinyes, the goddesses of vengeance.

-After being freed from the Erinyes' torment, Orestes took the throne of Mycenae.
-In some versions of the myth, he took his half-sister, Erigone as a wife.
-Together they had two children: Tisamenus and Penthilus.
+After being freed from the Erinyes' torment, Orestes takes the throne of Mycenae.
+In some versions of the myth, he takes his half-sister, Erigone, as a wife.
+Together they have two children: Tisamenus and Penthilus.